kripson/kripson/README.md

 <h1 align="center">Hi 👋, I'm Sankit</h1>
 <h3 align="center">A passionate fullstack developer with 5+ years of industry experience from Australia</h3>

-<h3 align="center" color="red">Mostly use this github account for my freelancing projects.
-At my last role, we used AWS codecommit to host our codebase to fully utilise AWS CI/CD resources, so the history for my full time team based projects won't be here.</h3>
+<h3 align="center" color="red">This account is mostly used to host codebases for my freelancing projects.</h3>

+<h4 align="center">At my last role, we used AWS codecommit to host our codebase to fully utilise AWS CI/CD resources, so the history for my full time team based projects won't be here.</h4>

 - 🔭 I’m currently working on [Kzen8 platform](https://hub.kzen8.com)